Skip to content

 • Download chunks to verify content extracted

-Related: See PDF Ingestion Tutorial for more details on vision mode.
+Related: See PDF Ingestion Tutorial for backend selection guidance.

 Issue 3.2: Tables Not Detected or Malformed